daajoe/weatherlink_data/README.md

 1. WeatherLink only stores a fixed amount of archive data for each station, so you are guaranteed to lose data eventually if you do not back it up.
-For example, my account holds up to 10240 records; a new record is added each 30 minutes, so it can only keep the most recent 213 days worth of data.
+For example, my account holds up to 10240 records; a new record is added every 30 minutes, so it can only keep the most recent 213 days worth of data.
-2. On the web service, data is stored in unformatted in 52 byte records with a lot of unnecessary data (e.g. soil temperature and leaf wetness is useless if you don't have the right equpment on your weather station.
-The program formats and stores just the data you want in a CSV.
+2. On the web service, data is stored in 52 byte records with a lot of unnecessary data (e.g. soil temperature and leaf wetness are useless if you do not have the right equipment on your weather station).
+This program formats and stores just the data you want in a CSV.

 ## Setup
 Two files are needed for the program to function:

-1. A `.weatherlink` file in your home direction with your weatherlink.com account name on the first line, password on the second line, followed by any fields that you to exclude from the CSV on as many additional lines as needed, separated by commas.
-A list of all of the fields is in the progdata.py file.
+1. A `.weatherlink` file in your home directory with your weatherlink.com account name on the first line, password on the second line, and a comma-separated list of fields that you want to exclude from the CSV (on as many additional lines as needed).
+A list of all of the field names is in the progdata.py file.
 Your dotfile might look like this:
 ```
 ACCOUNT